jotapalas/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2 following the steps of the [Official Angular Tutorial](https://angular.io/tutorial).

 ## Development server